What’s the latest SEO News & Updates this week?

 Actions to take:

-- Click here to contact me to discuss how to do market research properly for SEO.
+- Click here to contact me to discuss ways to use First Click Free and ways to monetise traffic.

 Actions to take:

-- Click here to contact me to discuss ranking content in desktop / system searches.
+- Click here to contact me to discuss how Google uses links in its ranking algorithms.

 Actions to take: